tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 Now that we have something a bit larger to play with, let's see how long it takes to SELECT.

-The first query we'll do will automatically go via an index, because ``s1`` is the primary key.
+The first query we will do will automatically go via an index, because ``s1`` is the primary key.

-The second query we'll do will not go via an index, because for ``s2`` we didn't say
+The second query we will do will not go via an index, because for ``s2`` we didn't say
 ``CREATE INDEX xxxx ON tester (s2);``.